azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

 `.Equals()` was needed because they happened to be accessed through interfaces.
 This inconsistency was confusing and error prone.

+The word "Named" is used instead of "Nominal" because it has fewer other meanings that could confuse the meaning of class names.

 ## Definitions

 *Unbound Generic Type*